disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

     ![](images/M01/ppt5.png)

 17. From here, you can review all of the security roles for your company and manage their access to the company’s data.
 By default, users have access to all security roles.
 The business unit currently listed is the same as the tenant and these are assigned to all users by default.
 Managed roles can be modified to create.

     ![](images/M01/ppt6.png)

-18. Use the search box in the top right and enter **Environment Maker (1)** to find the **Environment Maker (2)** security role, then select the lone result.
+18. Use the search box in the top right to enter **Environment Maker (1)**, then select the only result for **Environment Maker (2)** security role.

     ![](images/M01/ppt7.png)

     >**Note:** Notice that the org is listed as the **Business Unit**; this means everyone in the organization will have this role by default.
 For environments other than the default, you control this.
 However, default is special and Tenant can’t be removed from the role.

 20. Go back to the Environment Details page, by clicking on the default environment name.